sardemff7/eventd/PROTOCOL.md

     Inform the server of the end of the
     EVENT message

-[Server]
-EVENT <id>
-    Acknowledge the event
-    The id may be anything represented as a string

-[Server]
-ERROR bad-event
-    Inform the client that the event message was not valid

 [Client]
 END <id>
     Force the end of an event before the timeout
     Will trigger an ENDED message with "client-dismiss" reason

-[Server]
-ENDING <id>
-    Acknowledge the END message

-[Server]
-ERROR bad-id
-    Inform the client that no event has this id